qthequartermasterman/fallout-houston-campaign/docs/Background/companies.md

-# Corporations of Pre-War America
+# Corporations of Pre-War Houston

 This section augments the list of "Corporations of Pre-War America" from chapter 6 the Fallout Tabletop RPG core rulebook.
 Some of the companies listed there are included here (summarized) if highly relevant to the story and world of